Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Mass Distribution

 Models B and C also allow the distribution of mass ratios to vary according to $\beta_q$.
 In these cases the inferred mass-ratio distribution favors comparable-mass binaries (i.e., distributions with most support near $q\simeq 1$), see panel two of Figure~\ref{fig:dndm}.
 Within the context of our parameterization, we find $\beta_q = \BETAQimrpNoSpinVTQuadBpm$ for Model B and $\beta_q = \BETAQimrpNoSpinVTQuadCpm$ for Model C. These values are consistent with each other and are bounded above zero at 95\% confidence, thus implying that the mass ratio distribution is nearly flat or declining with more extreme mass ratios.
 The posterior on $\beta_q$ returns the prior for $\beta_q \gtrsim 4$.
 Thus, we cannot say much about the relative likelihood of asymmetric binaries, beyond their overall rarity.

 The distribution of the parameter controlling the fraction of the power law versus the Gaussian component in Model C is $\lambda_m = \LAMBDAMimrpNoSpinVTQuadCpm$, which peaks away from zero, implying that this model prefers a contribution to the mass distribution from the Gaussian population in addition to the power laws modeled in A and B. To determine preference amongst the three models presented in this Section, we compute the Bayes factors comparing the mass models using a nested sampler~\citep{2004AIPC..735..395S}, \texttt{CPNest}~\citep{john_veitch_2017_835874}.
 These are shown in Table~\ref{tab:mass_bayes_factors}.
-Model B, which allows $\mmin$ and $\beta_q$ to vary is preferred over Model A ($\ln \mathrm{BF}^{A}_{B} = \LNBFMassModelAB$).
+Model B, which allows $\mmin$ and $\beta_q$ to vary is preferred over Model A ($\ln \mathrm{BF}^{A}_{B} = \LNBFMassModelABIMRPhenomP$).
 To isolate the contributions of the Gaussian component and low mass smoothing in Model C, we compute the Savage-Dickey density ratio, $p(\theta=0)/p_{\rm prior}(\theta=0)$, equivalent to the Bayes factor comparing without and with the feature.
-The model including a Gaussian component in addition to the power-law distribution is preferred over the pure power-law models ($\ln \mathrm{BF}^{\lambda=0}_C = \SDDRLambdavsC$); nevertheless, all models infer mass distributions that agree within their 90\% credible bounds (see Figure \ref{fig:dndm}).
-We are unable to distinguish between a gradual or sharp cutoff at low mass ($\ln \mathrm{BF}^{\delta_{m}=0}_C = \SDDRDeltaMvsC$).
+The model including a Gaussian component in addition to the power-law distribution is preferred over the pure power-law models ($\ln \mathrm{BF}^{\lambda=0}_C = \SDDRLambdavsCIMRPhenomP$); nevertheless, all models infer mass distributions that agree within their 90\% credible bounds (see Figure \ref{fig:dndm}).
+We caution that the mild preferences in Table~\ref{tab:mass_bayes_factors} are influenced by our choices of the range and shape of the priors we apply to the parameters, particularly for models where the number of parameters is comparable to the number of events.
+Moreover, the credible intervals on the distributions of the primary mass overlap, indicating that the model predictions agree to within the individual model uncertainties.
+We are unable to distinguish between a gradual or sharp cutoff at low mass ($\ln \mathrm{BF}^{\delta_{m}=0}_C = \SDDRDeltaMvsCIMRPhenomP$).
 This is unsurprising, since we are less sensitive to structure in the mass distribution at low masses~\citep{2018ApJ...856..173T}.

-All three models produce consistent results for the marginal merger rate distribution, as discussed in Section \ref{sec:rates}.